Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-    --full

-		Activate full form of the help.

-    --by-category
+    --non-interactive
+      Alias of --no-prompt.
+    --noprompt
+      Alias of --no-prompt.
+    --short

-		Activate by-category form of the help.
+		Activate short form of the help.

+    --width

+	    The line width to format the help for.
+	    Defaults to the terminal width, or 80 when no terminal is available.

+    -n
+      Alias of --no-prompt.
+    -w
+      Alias of --width.

 .. _command-stackato curl: